akshayvijaynair/poredocs/quality-assurance/FRONT_END_TESTING.md

 ## Automated Build Configuration:

-Fastlane automates the build configuration, ensuring that the iOS beauty app is built consistently with the correct settings.
-This is crucial for front-end testing, as any variation in the build can impact the appearance and behavior of beauty elements like virtual makeup and skin tone adjustments.
+Fastlane automates the build configuration, ensuring that the iOS skin app is built consistently with the correct settings.
+This is crucial for front-end testing, as any variation in the build can impact the appearance and behavior of skin elements like virtual makeup and skin tone adjustments.

 ## Code Signing Management:

 Fastlane handles code signing intricacies, managing provisioning profiles and certificates.
-This is particularly important for beauty applications where augmented reality features and real-time visual enhancements need to be correctly signed for deployment and testing.
+This is particularly important for skin applications where augmented reality features and real-time visual enhancements need to be correctly signed for deployment and testing.

 ## Test Execution:

 Fastlane triggers the execution of XCTest and XCUITest for front-end testing.
-Automated tests are specifically designed to validate the accuracy and responsiveness of beauty features, ensuring that virtual makeup application and other visual elements work seamlessly.
+Automated tests are specifically designed to validate the accuracy and responsiveness of skin features, ensuring that virtual makeup application and other visual elements work seamlessly.

 ## Snapshot Testing:

-Fastlane incorporates snapshot testing, capturing screenshots of key beauty elements.
-This step is critical for visual regression testing, guaranteeing that the appearance of beauty features remains consistent across different builds, preventing unintended visual changes.
+Fastlane incorporates snapshot testing, capturing screenshots of key skin elements.
+This step is critical for visual regression testing, guaranteeing that the appearance of skin features remains consistent across different builds, preventing unintended visual changes.

 ## Beta Distribution:

-Fastlane facilitates the distribution of beta builds, allowing internal and external testers to evaluate beauty features in a real-world environment.
+Fastlane facilitates the distribution of beta builds, allowing internal and external testers to evaluate skin features in a real-world environment.
 This phase collects valuable feedback on user interactions, ensuring that front-end aspects are thoroughly tested before the final release.

 ## Feedback Collection with Beta Testing:

-Integrated feedback mechanisms during beta testing capture user responses to beauty features.
-This data is specifically analyzed for front-end elements, addressing issues related to UI responsiveness, visual aesthetics, and the overall user satisfaction with beauty-centric functionalities.
+Integrated feedback mechanisms during beta testing capture user responses to skin features.
+This data is specifically analyzed for front-end elements, addressing issues related to UI responsiveness, visual aesthetics, and the overall user satisfaction with skin-centric functionalities.

 ## Continuous Integration (CI):

 Fastlane seamlessly integrates with CI/CD systems, automating the entire testing pipeline.
-Continuous integration ensures that front-end tests for beauty features are consistently executed with each code change, preventing regressions and maintaining the quality of the visual elements.
+Continuous integration ensures that front-end tests for skin features are consistently executed with each code change, preventing regressions and maintaining the quality of the visual elements.

 ## Custom Deployment Workflows:

-Fastlane allows the definition of custom deployment workflows, enabling specific testing steps for beauty features.
+Fastlane allows the definition of custom deployment workflows, enabling specific testing steps for skin features.
 This customization might include validating augmented reality makeup simulations or testing the responsiveness of skin tone adjustments, ensuring these features meet high-quality standards.

 ## App Store Deployment:

-Fastlane streamlines the process of deploying the iOS beauty app to the App Store.
+Fastlane streamlines the process of deploying the iOS skin app to the App Store.
 Automated tasks include code signing, archiving, and submission, ensuring a smooth and error-free deployment.
-This is crucial for presenting beauty features to a wider audience.
+This is crucial for presenting skin features to a wider audience.

 ## Final Release Assurance:

-Before the final release, Fastlane conducts a final round of front-end tests, specifically validating the behavior and appearance of beauty features.
+Before the final release, Fastlane conducts a final round of front-end tests, specifically validating the behavior and appearance of skin features.
 This step ensures that visual aspects, such as makeup simulations or facial recognition features, are flawless and meet the desired standards.